justinharringa/harringa.com/_posts/2016-01-26-free-ssl-certificates.markdown

 Regardless, I thought I would see if the [AWS Certificate Manager][aws-cert-manager] process was easy enough (and that "free" didn't mean that I was giving something up).
 Sure enough, it was incredibly simple (so simple that I spend no time automating the process, but that's something I can tackle before my cert renewal).
-It took me about 10-20 minutes to get it all set up and then I just had to wait for the change to propagate through [CloudFront][https://aws.amazon.com/cloudfront/].
+It took me about 10-20 minutes to get it all set up and then I just had to wait for the change to propagate through [CloudFront][cloudfront].

 So, you should notice that now almost everything is https with a nice green lock.
 Hooray!